mdayaram/mdayaram.github.io/_posts/sketches/2013-06-19-sad17-a-is-for-aardvark.md

 ---
 layout: post
-title: Sketch-a-Day &#35;17 A is for Aardvark
+title: Sketch-a-Day &#35;17
+subtitle: A is for Aardvark
 date: '2013-06-19T09:24:17-04:00'
 tags:
 - sketch